 shutterstock_108229817

-Taunton injury lawyer James McNally looks at the growing problem of holiday illness with the assistance of Trip Advisor’s reviewers
+Taunton injury lawyer and DASLS ‘Solicitor of the Year’ 2024, James McNally, looks at the growing problem of holiday illness with the assistance of Trip Advisor’s reviewers

 Type ‘food poisoning’ into the Trip Advisor search bar and you will immediately see how prevalent holiday illness now is.